-- Whittaker Way is the busiest vehicular route, with quieter avenues and cul-de-sacs leading off to the north.
+- Whittaker Way is the busiest vehicular route, with quieter avenues and cul-de-sacs leading off to the north. - Public footpath runs along the northern edge of the area and connects with coastal footpaths to the north.

 - Open views across fields and out towards the sea can be gained from the northern edge of the cemetery and also from cul-de-sacs of Whittaker Way. - Short-distance views across adjacent residential areas.